DynamicDeepSKY/astroid_doc/source/basic.rst

 Setting Up License
 -----------------------

+.. admonition:: Information

+    You need to activate a license key only in two cases: 1. when you ordered a new app license code.
+2. when you ordered a diy kit

 1. Once you receve the license key by email copy the key and paste it in the setting menu and press set license button.
 2. Refresh the screen with F5 key and check the system info menu to see if your license is recognized correctly